Carglglz/upydev/README.md

 **uPydev** is an acronym of '**MicroPy**thon **dev**ice', and it is intended to be a command line tool to make easier the development, prototyping and testing process of devices based on boards running MicroPython.
 It is intended to be cross-platform and connection agnostic (Serial, WiFi and Bluetooth Low Energy).

-⚠️ ***Keep in mind that this project is in ALPHA state, sometimes, some commands may not work/return anything*** ⚠️

 ### Features:

 * Tools to allow configuration, management, communication and control of MicroPython devices.